Inkhorn term: Controversy

-Controversy over inkhorn terms was rife from the mid-16th to the mid-17th century when English competed with Latin as the main language of science and learning in England, having just displaced French.
-Many words, often self-consciously borrowed from classical literature, were deemed useless by critics who argued that the understanding of these redundant borrowings depends on knowledge of classical languages.
-Some borrowings filled a technical or scientific semantic gap, but others coexisted with Germanic words, often overtaking them.
+Many words borrowed from the mid-16th to the mid-17th century (often self-consciously) from classical literature were deemed useless by critics who argued that the understanding of these redundant borrowings depends on knowledge of classical languages.

-Writers such as Thomas Elyot and George Pettie were enthusiastic borrowers whereas Thomas Wilson and John Cheke opposed borrowing.
-Cheke wrote:
+Writers such as Thomas Elyot and George Pettie were enthusiastic borrowers, whereas Thomas Wilson and John Cheke opposed borrowing.

-I am of this opinion that our own tung should be written cleane and pure, unmixt and unmangeled with borowing of other tunges; wherein if we take not heed by tiim, ever borowing and never paying, she shall be fain to keep her house as bankrupt.
+I am of this opinioun that our own tung should be written cleane and pure, unmixt and unmangeled with borowing of other tunges; wherein if we take not heed by tiim, ever borowing and never paieng, she shall be fain to keepe her house as bankrupt.

-Many of these so-called inkhorn terms, such as dismiss, celebrate, encyclopedia, commit, capacity and ingenious, stayed in the language.
-Many other neologisms faded soon after they were first used; for example, expede is now obsolete, although the synonym expedite and the similar word impede survive.
-Faced with the influx of loanwords, writers as well known as Charles Dickens tried to either resurrect English words, e.g. gleeman for musician (see glee), sicker for certainly, inwit for conscience, yblent for confused; or coin brand-new words from English's Germanic roots (endsay for conclusion, yeartide for anniversary, foresayer for prophet).